Brasco/vapi-personal-assistant/docs/en/setup.md

    - **Voice:** ElevenLabs, your cloned Voice ID, model `eleven_turbo_v2_5`.
    - **Transcriber:** Deepgram `nova-2`, language `it` (fixed — not `multi`).
    - **First message / system prompt:** the receptionist behavior.
-Keep the owner's name out of the opening line for privacy.
+Keep the owner's name out of the opening line for privacy (see the template prompts to copy in the expandable details section below).
    - **Background Sound: `Off`.** (Vapi's default is `office` — ambient noise.)
    - **Analysis → Summary:** enable it and instruct it in your language, so call summaries are not generated in English.
 The outbound flow inherits